 The ACRG uses a range of perfluorocarbon tracers to 'track' the movement of air parcels on urban and regional scales

-HUGS (a HUb for Greenhouse gas data Science) is a cloud-computing platform being developed to allow collation, comparison and analysis of greenhouse gas data.
+OpenGHG is a cloud-computing platform being developed to allow collation, comparison and analysis of greenhouse gas data.
 This builds on work completed as part of the HUGS project.